 Student Support Services

 Academic advisors are generally the first point of contact for a new student.
-They also assist students with identifying and developing an educational plan to support their academic, career and personal life goals.
-They help connect students to valuable resources and information about MCC’s programs, services, policies and procedures and work collaboratively with students, program faculty members and other College officials.
+Advisors also assist students with identifying and developing an educational plan to support their academic, career, and personal life goals.
+They help connect students to valuable resources and information about MCC's programs, services, policies, and procedures and work collaboratively with students, program faculty members, and other College officials.

-A basic skills assessment program is available at each MCC location.
-Students participate in basic skills assessments in reading, English, science and mathematics.
-Academic Resource Centers (ARCs), Math Centers and Writing Centers provide assistance and preparation for placement tests.
-Assessment results are provided to new students working with academic advisors during the first term of classes.
+A basic skills assessment test is available at each MCC Testing Services location.
+Students participate in basic skills assessments in reading, writing, English, science, and mathematics.
+Academic Resource Centers (ARCs), Math Centers, and Writing Centers provide assistance and preparation for placement tests.
+Assessment results are needed for new students so that they can be placed in courses properly.
+An assessment test is needed prior to registering for classes.

-A wide range of career, employment and support services are available at the Elkhorn Valley, Fort Omaha and South Omaha campuses and the Fremont Area Center through the Career Centers.
-The Centers provide assistance to students in making career decisions, obtaining employment and upgrading skills to retain employment through friendly, individually-tailored services.
+A wide range of career, employment, and support services are available at the Elkhorn Valley, Fort Omaha and South Omaha campuses through Career Services.
+These friendly, individually tailored services provide assistance to students in making career decisions, obtaining employment information, and understanding the skills needed to retain employment.

-An online center allowing MCC students and alumni to connect with local, regional and national job opportunities and provide employers with a user-friendly means to connect with MCC students is available at www.mccneb.edu/careercenter/.
-The center provides:
+Career Connection is an online center allowing MCC students and alumni to connect with local, regional, and national job opportunities and providing employers with a user-friendly means to connect with MCC students.
+Visit www.mccneb.edu/careercenter/careerconnection.asp.

 - A database of employers interested in hiring MCC students and alums